-Combine the honey, lime juice, orange juice, and lime zest; whisk to blend.
+Combine honey, lime juice, orange juice, and lime zest; whisk to blend.

-Put the prepared fruit into a large bowl and pour the honey lime dressing over it.
+Put prepared fruit into a large bowl and pour honey lime dressing over it.

 How to Store

-- Keep the salad chilled if it will be out of the refrigerator for more than 2 hours—1 hour if the ambient temperature is above 90 F. Serve it from a cooler or nestle the bowl in a larger bowl of ice.
+- Keep the salad chilled if it will be out of the refrigerator for more than 2 hours and 1 hour if the ambient temperature is above 90 F. Serve it from a cooler or nestle the bowl in a larger bowl of ice.

-- Transfer leftover fresh fruit salad to an airtight container and eat within 2 to 3 days.
+- Transfer leftover fresh fruit salad to an airtight container and eat within two to three days.

 - Instead of honey, use maple syrup, golden syrup, or agave nectar.

-- For a healthier fruit salad, add 2 cups of plain or vanilla yogurt to the dressing mixture.
+- For a twist on the fruit salad, add 2 cups of plain or vanilla yogurt to the dressing mixture.